daniellevb00/scraping-dutch-housing-market/README.md

 #### 3.2 What mechanisms or procedures were used to collect the data (e.g., hardware apparatus or sensor, manual human curation, software program, software API)?
 How were these mechanisms or procedures validated?

-We scraped the data using Python's programming software in Jupyter Notebooks, using different packages such as BeautifulSoup and Selenium.
-Huizenzoeker.nl does not provide an official software API, so we scraped the data by writing code ourselves.
+We scraped the data using Python's programming software in Jupyter Notebooks.
+By loading the packages BeautifulSoup, Selenium, requests, re, pandas, time, webdriver manager, and json, we were able to use functions allowing for our specific webscraping steps.

+Huizenzoeker.nl does not provide an official software API (anymore), so we scraped the data by writing code ourselves.

 #### 3.3 If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?